LeUmbono/189L-Game-Project/ProjectDocumentTemplate.md

 9. How long did you feel like you were playing the game?
 How long did you actually play for?
 10. If you were to suggest that one change be made to the game, what would it be?

-Based off of all of the feedback we received, the three areas that we should focus on before the final due date are:
+Based off of all of the feedback we received, **the three areas that we should focus on before the final due date are**:
-1. Clearer instructions- tutorial, access to rules, more supporting UI
+1. **Clearer instructions**- potential solutions include detailed tutorial, continuous access to rules, and more supporting UI
-2. More engaging gameplay- faster combat sequences, reduced time of pre-existing animations/sound effects, more animations
+2. **More engaging gameplay**- potential solutions include faster combat sequences, reduced time of pre-existing animations/sound effects, and more animations to create visual interest/engagement
-3. Improved enemy AI- less randomized turn order and attack sequence, incorporate limitations the player faces (or at least make motives behind AI clear if there isn’t time to change it)
+3. **Improved enemy AI**- potential solutions include less randomized turn order and attack sequence and incorporating limitations the player faces

-Lastly, to further add to the analysis part of the play-testing process, I included potential solutions to any key problems play-testers brought up; some of these were “quick fixes” that prioritized the game’s upcoming deadline, whereas others were more comprehensive solutions that I considered to be “stretch goals”.
+Lastly, to further add to the analysis part of the play-testing process, **I included potential solutions to any key problems play-testers brought up**; some of these were “quick fixes” that prioritized the game’s upcoming deadline, whereas others were more comprehensive solutions that I considered to be “stretch goals”.
 Many of these suggestions were implemented during the final week of development, including faster combat animations, shorter SFX, more text-UI, enhanced steambar UI, and improved enemy AI.
 You can find all of these suggestions in the play testing report linked at the top of this section.

 Aron: There were a lot of moments in playtesting where players would use the ranger's snipe ability during the overclocked phase of the steam bar on an oil slime.
 At the current attack of the ranger, the slime would live at 1 HP!
 This was mildly annoying for the players, and it slipped by as I was balancing the stat tables.
 It brought about the importance of *damage thresholds*, where dealing 39 damage to a 40 health unit was a lot different from dealing 40 damage to a 40 health unit.